How Often Should You Weigh Yourself, to Lose Weight?

 Caffeine consumption: Caffeine is a diuretic that means it can promote urination and water loss.
 Caffeine is present in coffee, tea, energy drinks and some fizzy drinks.
 One needs to also remember that high calorie drinks with caffeine can lead to weight gain like full sugar coke.

 Exercise: Exercise if strenuous can lead to increased sweating and fluid loss.
 Checking weight immediately after exercise may show some weight loss.
 However, after a few days after intensive exertion, there can be muscle injury with micro tears leading to inflammation, water retention and weight gain.
 So, your weight can change depending upon how soon after exercise you check your weight.
+In the long run with continued exercise, more so resistance training there may be an increase in weight due to increased muscle mass.

 Medications: Medications can cause weight gain or weight lossBelow are some of the medications which cause weight gain:

-• Blood sugar lowering medication like insulin and gliclazide
+• Blood sugar lowering medication like insulin and gliclazide.

-• Antipsychotics like haloperidol, risperidone and olanzapine
+• Antipsychotics like haloperidol, risperidone and olanzapine.

-• Antidepressants like amitriptyline, paroxetine, and sertraline
+• Antidepressants like amitriptyline, paroxetine, and sertraline.

-• Antiepileptics like carbamazepine and gabapentin
+• Antiepileptics like carbamazepine and gabapentin.

-• Steroid hormones like hydrocortisone and prednisolone
+• Steroid hormones like hydrocortisone and prednisolone.

-• Contraceptive pills or Hormone replacement therapy
+• Contraceptive pills or hormone replacement therapy.

-• Antihypertensives like beta-blockers
+• Antihypertensives like beta-blockers.

-• Migraine preventer like pizotifen
+• Migraine preventer like pizotifen.

 Medications can also lead to weight loss.
 Diuretics like furosemide and spironolactone lead to increased urination, water loss and thereby weight loss.
 Some medications which cause nausea, vomiting, altered taste, dry mouth can all lead to weight loss.
 There are several medications which cause reduced appetite which includes Glucagon like peptides, phentermine, topiramate which leads to weight loss.